catc/simple-hint/README.md

 Simple Hint
 ===========
 Simple-hint is a CSS-only tooltip library packed with a variety of features.
+Easily customizable if you want to configure any settings.

 For demo and usage, see [official documentation](http://catc.github.io/simple-hint/).